 Our Healthy Campus

-Based on our experiences last school year, we understand the importance for our students of making a smooth transition to college, building relationships, maintaining good social and emotional health and experiencing a rich learning environment.
-For this reason, we are opting for a fully in-person, campus experience that is as normal as possible for Fall 2021.
+Based on our experiences from the 2020-21 academic year, we understand the importance for our students of making a smooth transition to college, building relationships, maintaining good social and emotional health and experiencing a rich learning environment.
+For this reason, we have opted for a fully in-person, campus experience that is as normal as possible for Fall 2021 which we are continuing into Spring 2022.
 We know that our students want and need an in-person classroom experience paired with a robust campus life.

-Still, the delta variant is causing pandemic conditions to change rapidly.
+Still, COVID-19 variants are causing pandemic conditions to change rapidly.
 While vaccination has been generally safe and largely effective in preventing serious illness, hospitalization and death, the CDC is reporting that fully immunized people as well as unvaccinated individuals can transmit the virus to others.

 - Engage in the practice of good hand hygiene by regularly washing hands with soap and warm water or using hand sanitizer.